 - HTML Buttons — Create and customize HTML payment buttons as a quick and easy solution for accepting payments, then copy and paste the payment button's HTML code snippet to your website.

 - Payments REST API — The Payments API provides an easy and secure way to accept online and mobile payments, through complementary SDKs or directly through the API endpoints.
-Get started with the REST API by picking the features that are needed for your integration.
+Get started with the REST API by choosing the features that are needed for your integration.

 - Third party shopping cart — If you are using a PayPal partner's shopping cart, refer to the integration information for that cart on the partner's website.
 Also, configure your PayPal account to grant the third party limited permissions.